 Here are some concrete facts:

-massagehas taken the lead as one of the most common one Complementary Medicine treatment.
-(2)
+- A 2001 study shows that “massage has taken the lead as one of the most common Complementary Medicine treatments.